Pogo (TV channel): 2022–present

 In 2022, Pogo resumed airing international shows such as Grizzy and the Lemmings, Mr. Bean: The Animated Series and Yo-kai Watch.

-On 22 August 2022, Ekans - Snakes Awake, an original animated series of Cartoon Network (India) was shifted on Pogo TV.
+On 22 August 2022, Ekans – Snakes Awake, an original animated series of Cartoon Network (India) was shifted on Pogo TV.

 On 4 September 2022 the channel premiered its special episode titled Ekans: Origin Story.
-The channel also launched an original movie of that series titled Ekans: The Mystery Of Three Gems on October 9, 2022, at 12:30 PM IST.
-The theatrical film of that series titled Ekans – Hero Ek Villain Anek was launched on the channel on October 16, 2022.
+The channel also launched an original movie of that series titled Ekans: The Mystery Of Three Gems on 9 October 2022, at 12:30 PM IST.
+The theatrical film of that series titled Ekans – Hero Ek Villain Anek was launched on the channel on 16 October 2022.

 On 3 December 2022, Pogo launched Dennis the Menace and Gnasher.

+Following the Warner Bros.
+Discovery India merger in mid-July 2022 (which made competitor Discovery Kids a sister network to both Pogo and Cartoon Network), on 24 December 2022, Little Singham was moved from Discovery Kids to Pogo.

+On 1 March 2023, the channel launched a mini-series New Big Picture featuring Chhota Bheem.

+In April 2023, the channel celebrated 15th anniversary of Chhota Bheem with back-to-back episodes and movies.

+On 15 August 2023, the channel celebrated 6th birthday of Little Singham and premiered Baby Little Singham on the same day.

+On 21 October 2023, the channel along with its sister channel Cartoon Network premiered first ever localized version of Tom and Jerry animated by two animation Studios based in India and Singapore.